WP Umbrella Logo

 Create backups regularly with an automated solution like WP Umbrella, and keep an eye out for plugin updates that might disrupt your existing settings.

-If you need further assistance on this, feel free to check this section of the WordPress forum which centralized all the questions related to the ERR_TOO_MANY_REDIRECTS Error.
+If you need further assistance on this, feel free to check this section of the WordPress forum which centralized all the questions related to this error.